YitanLu/ukea-rainfall-data-grabber/README.md

 ## Repository structure

-List of all directories:

-- Supporting documents for this repository are saved in [docs](https://github.com/mottmacdonaldglobal/repo_name/tree/main/docs)
+A jupyter notebook is created from source script in python [rain-maker](https://github.com/YitanLu/ukea-rainfall-data-grabber/rain-maker.py)

-- Supporting images for this repository are saved in [img](https://github.com/mottmacdonaldglobal/repo_name/tree/main/docs)
+Data downloaded for this repository are saved in [data](https://github.com/YitanLu/ukea-rainfall-data-grabber/data)

 ## Getting Started

 <!-- Add instructions specific to your project here. -->

-1. Prerequisites
+1. Prerequisites - Python 3.9 and libraries

 ```
-    List all prerequisites here (e.g. Dependencies, Libraries, Add-ins)
+    datatime
+    pandas
+    requests
+    csv
+    json
 ```

 2. Installation instruction: